Do you want to make extra money this summer but don’t know where to start? If you’re looking for a summer job, you’re in luck.

 If you don’t know where to start, Proofread Anywhere is a helpful course taught by our friend Caitlin Pyle.
 She shares free tips to launch your business, find clients, and earn more money.

-18. Get A Part-Time Job
+19. Get A Part-Time Job

+A part-time job is a reliable way to make money.
 You can find part-time work in seasonal places like camps, plant nurseries, or local parks.

-19. Rent Out A Room
+20. Rent Out A Room

 What you can earn depends on where you live and the type of accommodations you offer.

-A quick search shows I can make nearly $1,400 with a listing here in Omaha.
-We have family members in another part of the country who earn more than that hosting guests in their condo.
+A quick search shows I can make nearly $1,400 with a listing in Omaha.
+We have family members in another part of the country who earn more than that by hosting guests in their condo.

-22. Car Repair Work
+21. Car Repair Work

 The site helps you locate clients and lets you work on your own schedule.

-24. Scoop Dog Poop
+22. Scoop Dog Poop

-This isn’t a very glamorous gig, but it’s a good way to make extra money.
+This isn’t a glamorous gig, but it’s a good way to make extra money.
 You can find clients by posting on Craigslist or Facebook Marketplace.

 Depending on how many dogs the home has, reports indicate you can earn up to $15 or more per residence.

-It’s important that you research the proper disposal procedures so you’re not fined for illegal waste disposal.
+It’s important that you research the proper disposal procedures so that you’re not fined for illegal waste disposal.

-25. Sign-up for Fiverr
+23. Sign-up for Fiverr

-- Writing thank you notes
+- Writing thank-you notes

 - Singing a jingle

-26. Wash Windows
+24. Wash Windows

 You will need a few supplies to get started, but this can be a lucrative side gig if you have the right connections.
 Taskrabbit is a good resource to use to build up a client base.